 Aid stations at Fingle Bridge at 3 miles gives peanuts, biscuits, jellied sweets and water, coke will also be available at mile 7.5 Hillfort carpark and mile 11 back at Fingle Bridge for the final leg.

 The courses are fully marked and marshalled by runners for runners.
-First aiders running the course route and at race HQ.
+Paramedics at Event HQ and on course.

 Our trademark trophies for the winners and runners up.
 Prizes for age category winners (advised by email when results finalised).